 Now that we’ve gone over what WhatsApp is and how to start messaging with it, you may still be curious about how safe WhatsApp really is.
 We understand that most people will want to ensure their own safety before downloading and using an app that’s new to them, so we want to give you the reassurance you’re looking for.
-In this article, we’ll be covering how safe and secure WhatsApp is, and we’ll give you some tips on how to stay safe when using WhatsApp.
+In this article, we’ll be covering how safe and secure the app is, and we’ll give you some tips on how to stay safe when using it.

 WhatsApp also forbids behaviour or content that is illegal, obscene, threatening, intentionally offensive, or simply meant to harass other users.
 That's not to say, however, that these kinds of things don’t make it onto WhatsApp in rare circumstances.

 Yes, WhatsApp is secure, as it encrypts content sent between users' phones, and does not store any information about you or your contacts besides your phone numbers However, WhatsApp has no password locks for accounts, so be careful whom you allow to use your phone.